Nageswar-Sahoo/EMLO4/README.md

-Certainly!
-Here's a suitable `README.md` file for your assignment:

----

 # PyTorch Docker Assignment

 Welcome to the PyTorch Docker Assignment!
 This project will guide you through creating a Docker container for a PyTorch environment, training a model on the MNIST dataset, and managing model checkpoints.